 5. Generally speaking, the Selection Committee and the Trustees adhere to the following guidelines in making grant decisions:

-(j) the Fund does not make grants in an amount exceeding 25% of the organization’s annual operating budget.
+(k) the Fund does not make grants in an amount exceeding 25% of the organization’s annual operating budget; and

 The Fund requires that any projects or operations for which a grant is made be completed within one year after the making of the grant.